 Even in a state with the second-lowest unemployment rate in the nation, hunger exists.
 In Bismarck-Mandan alone, over 4,000 students receive help through the Free and Reduced Lunch Program.
 However, the MSA United Way learned that this program was still leaving a gap for the poorest children in our community who were coming to school on Monday dizzy and distracted, having not eaten over the weekend.

-For only $4,000, a business can sponsor a weekend and help feed 1,302 local children.
+For only $4,000, a business can sponsor a weekend and help feed more than 1,650 local children.
 The cost of food for one backpack is $5, so food drives and individual gifts help to supplement the full cost.